ZK-L/Python-crawler/Readme.md

 ```
 The spider will follow the link until hit the end.
 Also, you can define the rules by your own.

+* in chrome console, use document.cookie to check cookie